-In USB mode, the USB host controller and USB device will be connected through the internal USB switches of the IC.
-Unlike the audio switches, the USB switches are bi-directional, which allow the host (computer) and downstream USB device to both send and receive data.
+In USB mode the USB host controller and USB device will be connected through the internal USB switches of the IC.
+The USB switches are bi-directional which allow the host (computer) and downstream USB device to both send and receive data.

 Note: Before connecting the USB host controller at connector J1, the headphones must be removed from the headphone speaker jack, J7.
 This will prevent the audio load from interfering with USB signal transmission.

-The main purpose of the ISL54210 device is to allow the use of a common USB and Audio Headphone Connector in Personal Media Players and other portable battery powered equipment.
-Either a headphone will be in the common connector to play music or a USB cable from a computer will be in the common connector to transmit digital data, such as music, into the memory of the Media Player.
+The main purpose of the ISL54211 device is to allow the use of a common USB and Audio Headphone Connector in Personal Media Players and other portable battery powered equipment.
+Either a headphone will be in the common connector to play music or a USB cable from a computer will be in the common connector to transmit digital data, such as music, into the memory of the media player.